There’s a good chance that the employers and hiring managers for the company you want to work for have a LinkedIn account.

 5. Work Experience Section

-This is also similar to how you would write your resume work experience section.
+This is also similar to how you would write your rwhat to write in a resume for work experience section.
 These should be listed out in reverse chronological order and it needs to include the following:

 - Job position